ShuttleOps/support/README.md

 ShuttleOps Support
 =================

 This repository tracks bugs and feature requests for ShuttleOps.
-[Click here to log into ShuttleOps](https://app.shuttleops.io) (COMING SOON - TO BE LAUCHED 5/20/2019).
+[Click here to sign up for Early Access to ShuttleOps](https://www.shuttleops.io/getproduct/).
 To open a new support issue, click on the "Issues" tab and then the "New Issue" button.

 Open a new Support Issue:
 -------------------------